skylerto/Software-Testing/a4/doc/03-slices.md

 return (Integer.parseInt(f.substring(freq.length() + 1)));
 ```

-Backward-slicing on the same assignment results in a much smaller slice:
+Backward-slicing on the same assignment to the beginning of the method results in the following slice:

 ```java
 if (f == null)